-With conventional podcasts you want to put all of your episodes online, and in directories like Apple Podcast or Spotify.
-Whereas with a Private Podcast, you want to limit who has access to your content.
+With conventional podcasts, you want your episodes available online and in directories like Apple Podcast or Spotify.
+Whereas with a private podcast, you want to limit who has access to your content.

-From a technical perspective in Castos, this means that none of your podcast episodes will be available on your show’s podcast page (i.e. the myshow.castos.com site).
+From a technical perspective in Castos, this also means your podcast episodes are not available on your show’s podcast page (i.e. the myshow.castos.com site).

 How Does Private Podcasting Work In Castos?

 This is the setting where you can decide to either show or not show your episodes on your podcast’s webpage.
 Turning this setting off, you’re opting to hide episodes only from your podcast’s page.

 When using Private Podcasting, your RSS feed will still be live and active, but you can also opt to password protect that feed URL.
-You can do this in the “Distribution” area on the Settings page.
+You can do this in the “Distribution” area on the Podcast Settings page.